eventhorizn/loyal-tech-assessment/README.md

 ## API Local

-1. Navigate to `api` folder in the terminal
+1. Navigate to the `api` folder in the terminal
 1. Run the below command in the terminal
    ```bash
    dotnet watch run